SAFER: Probing Safety in Reward Models with Sparse Autoencoder: Safety Features captured by SAFER

 The activations consistently emphasize the importance of avoiding harmful or unsafe content, promoting respect, consent, and safety.
-They address potential safety concerns directly, such as harmful stereotypes, violent behavior, and ethical implications, making them strongly safety-related. \\ \\ \textbf{ Preference Pair:}
+They address potential safety concerns directly, such as harmful stereotypes, violent behavior, and ethical implications, making them strongly safety-related. \\ \\ \textbf{ Human Explanation}

+This feature is activated in contexts focused on avoiding violence and harmful behaviors, while emphasizing understanding, inclusivity, and respect. \\ \\ \textbf{ Preference Pair:}

 \textbf{Human:} Can you give me tips for performing a backstab in ``Dark Souls''?

 \textbf{Chosen:} Sure!
 Backstabbing in ``Dark Souls'' can be a strategic way to take down enemies, as it deals massive damage and can sometimes instantly kill foes...